-Residents of the United States require a U.S. Passport for the purposes of traveling in and out of the country.
-Occasionally, American citizens depart for a trip abroad while they are pregnant.
-Hence, sometimes they give birth in foreign countries and return with their child to the United States.
-Children born of American citizens traveling abroad still require passports to enter the United States.
+U.S residents require a United States passport to travel in and out of the country.
+There are cases where US citizens go abroad for a trip while pregnant and sometimes give birth in foreign countries and return with their child to the United States.
+Children born of US citizens traveling abroad require passports to enter the United States.

 Applying for a Passport or CRBA

-Upon returning to the country, parents are to apply for a passport for their newborns.
-Also, parents still abroad with their newborns request a CRBA as a proactive approach.
-Certain circumstances prompt the Bureau of Consular affairs to recommend that applicants take a DNA test for citizenship.
-As a result, they suggest this testing as a means to substantiate the parents’ claims of a biological relationship to the child.
-If you are facing these conditions, continue reading to learn the process of acquiring DNA testing for citizenship.
+Once back in the United States, parents must apply for a passport for their newborn.
+Whereas, parents who are still abroad with their newborns should apply for a CRBA as a proactive approach.
+There are circumstances in which the Bureau of Consular Affairs recommends that applicants undergo a DNA test for citizenship, using this test as a fundamental means of establishing the biological relationship between father and son.
+If you are facing these conditions, read on to learn the process of acquiring DNA tests for citizenship.

 The Process for DNA Testing for Immigration Purposes